Tulsa race massacre: Arrival of National Guard troops

-Captain John W. McCune reported that stockpiled ammunition within the burning structures began to explode which might have further contributed to casualties.
-Martial law was withdrawn on June 4, under Field Order No. 7.
+Captain John W. McCune reported that stockpiled ammunition within the burning structures began to explode, which might have further contributed to casualties.

+Under Field Order No. 7, martial law was withdrawn on June 4, despite an appeal by the local Chamber of Commerce to Adj.
+Gen. Barrett to maintain State troop levels for at least a week longer.

 Aftermath

 Casualties

 The massacre was covered by national newspapers, and the reported number of deaths varies widely.
-On June 1, 1921, the Tulsa Tribune reported that nine white people and 68 Black people had died in the riot, but shortly afterwards it changed that number to a total of 176 dead.
-The next day, the same paper reported the count as nine white people and 21 Black people.
+On June 1, 1921, the Tulsa Tribune reported that nine white people and 68 black people had died in the riot, but shortly afterwards it changed that number to a total of 176 dead.
+The next day, the same paper reported the count as nine white people and 21 black people.
 The Los Angeles Express headline said "175 Killed, Many Wounded".
-The New York Times said that 77 people had been killed, including 68 Black people, but it later lowered the total to 33.
+The New York Times said that 77 people had been killed, including 68 black people, but it later lowered the total to 33.
 The Richmond Times Dispatch of Virginia reported that 85 people (including 25 white people) were killed; it also reported that the police chief had reported to Governor Robertson that the total was 75; and that a police major put the figure at 175.
-The Oklahoma Department of Vital Statistics put the number of deaths at 36 (26 Black and 10 white).
+The Oklahoma Department of Vital Statistics put the number of deaths at 36 (26 black and 10 white).
 Very few people, if any, died as a direct result of the fire.
 Official state records show five deaths by conflagration for the entire state in 1921.

-Walter Francis White of the NAACP traveled to Tulsa from New York and reported that, although officials and undertakers said that the fatalities numbered 10 white and 21 Black, he estimated the number of the dead to be 50 whites and between 150 and 200 Blacks; he also reported that 10 white men were killed on Tuesday; six white men drove into the Black section and never came out, and 13 whites were killed on Wednesday; he reported that Major O.T.
-Johnson of the Salvation Army in Tulsa, said that 37 Blacks were employed as gravediggers to bury 120 Blacks in individual graves without coffins on Friday and Saturday.
+Walter Francis White of the NAACP traveled to Tulsa from New York and reported that, although officials and undertakers said that the fatalities numbered 10 white and 21 black, he estimated the number of the dead to be 50 whites and between 150 and 200 blacks; he also reported that 10 white men were killed on Tuesday; six white men drove into the black section and never came out, and 13 whites were killed on Wednesday; he reported that Major O.T.
+Johnson of the Salvation Army in Tulsa, said that 37 blacks were employed as gravediggers to bury 120 blacks in individual graves without coffins on Friday and Saturday.
 The Oklahoma Commission described Johnson's statement being that his crew was over three dozen grave diggers who dug "about" 150 graves.
 Ground-penetrating radar was used to investigate the sites purported to contain these mass graves.
 Multiple eyewitness reports and "oral histories" suggested the graves could have been dug at three different cemeteries across the city.
 The sites were examined, and no evidence of ground disturbance indicative of mass graves was found.
 However, at one site, the ground disturbance was found in a five-meter square area, but cemetery records indicate that three graves had been dug and bodies buried within this envelope before the riot.